Medication for Anxiety Disorders in Children

 Medication can be an important and sometimes critical component of treating anxiety disorders in children and adolescents.
 Many children and teens with anxiety disorders find cognitive behavioral therapy, medication, or a combination of the two to be helpful for overcoming anxiety.
 Younger children tend to respond well to behavioral therapy alone, whereas older children and adolescents may see the best results from a combination of medication and behavioral therapy.

-Psychiatrists at NYU Langone’s Child Study Center offer a medication consultation, in which you meet with them to discuss this treatment option.
+Psychiatrists at the Child Study Center, part of Hassenfeld Children's Hospital of New York at NYU Langone, offer a medication consultation, in which you meet with them to discuss this treatment option.
 During the appointment, they can address any questions or concerns you may have.
 Our specialists are experts in matching the right medication to your child’s needs.